Onna raises $27 million to integrate knowledge across workplace apps

 Onna, a platform that helps companies integrate knowledge and derive insights from workplace apps, has raised $27 million in a series B round led by Atomico.
-The raise comes as cloud-based services and apps have surged due to the rapid acceleration in remote working during the pandemic.
+The raise comes as cloud-based services and apps have surged amid the rapid acceleration in remote working during the pandemic.

-A byproduct of using various collaboration, communication, and productivity apps in the workplace is that the knowledge generated inside them can become siloed, which is what Onna is setting out to solve with what it calls “the world’s first knowledge integration platform.”
+A byproduct of using various collaboration, communication, and productivity apps in the workplace is that the knowledge generated inside them can become siloed.
+Onna is setting out to solve this with what it calls “the world’s first knowledge integration platform.”

 Founded out of Barcelona in 2015, Onna has amassed an impressive roster of clients since its launch in late 2017, including Facebook, Dropbox, Lyft, Electronica Arts (EA), and Fitbit.
-The Onna platform allows users to connect all their data conduits, giving users the ability to search and manage the information from a centralized dashboard.
+The Onna platform allows users to connect all their data conduits and search and manage the information from a centralized dashboard.

-To set things up, customers connect Onna to the API of each data source, including Box, Dropbox, G Suite, Slack, Microsoft 365, Gmail, AWS, Confluence, Zendesk, Salesforce, Twitter, GitHub, Hangouts, and more.
-Onna isn’t limited to cloud software, as it also works with on-premise applications.
+To set things up, customers connect Onna to the API of each supported data source, which includes Box, Dropbox, G Suite, Slack, Microsoft 365, Gmail, AWS, Confluence, Zendesk, Salesforce, Twitter, GitHub, Hangouts, and more.
+And Onna isn’t limited to cloud software, as it also works with on-premise applications.

-Once connected, users can search for more than 1,000 file formats (including images and video files) from across the connected apps, while Onna also uses optical character recognition (OCR) to search “inside” images and PDFs.
-Users can drill down into specific types of data using proximity searches or specific boolean searches, as well as using Onna’s built-in machine learning smarts to identify specific kinds of documents, such as contracts.
+Once connected, users can search for more than 1,000 file formats (including images and video files) from across the connected apps.
+Onna also uses optical character recognition (OCR) to search “inside” images and PDFs.
+Users can drill down into types of data using proximity searches or specific boolean searches, as well as using Onna’s built-in machine learning smarts to identify specific kinds of documents, such as contracts.

 Data search and discovery is only one of Onna’s use cases, though — it can also be used for information governance, archiving, and even regulatory compliance.
-Tapping machine learning, Onna can identify content across enterprise apps that contain sensitive or private information, such as passport numbers and photos, bank account details, and social security numbers.
+Tapping machine learning, Onna can identify content across enterprise apps that contains sensitive or private information, such as passport numbers and photos, bank account details, and social security numbers.
 This is particularly important given the growing number of privacy regulations around the world, including Europe’s GDPR and California’s CCPA.

-As with other platforms that help companies operate remotely, Onna has reported an uptick in interest during the COVID-19 crisis in terms of the size of contracts and number of interested companies.
+As with other platforms that help companies operate remotely, Onna has reported an uptick during the COVID-19 crisis in terms of both the size of contracts and number of interested companies.

 “Last year we grew 400%, and while we remain on a similar growth path for this year, the difference is that we’ve also seen inbound request volume for our technology, size of contracts, and scale of companies in terms of global employee numbers increase exponentially — from 20,000 employee companies to 100,000+ employee global organizations,” Onna CEO and founder Salim Elkhou told VentureBeat.
 “There is no doubt that this trend has been accelerated by the world’s workforce going fully remote all at the same time.”